MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/Readme.md

     `cn=${vhost}-users,ou=multi-tenant,ou=clusters,dc=example,dc=com`

-The question for RabbitMq on-demand is how we are going to define the cluster name:
+The question for RabbitMQ on-demand is how we are going to define the cluster name:
   - Can we use the service instance GUI which is assumed to be unique across all service instances?
   - or do we let the user pass a name via arguments to the `cf create-service`?

 ## Option 2

 Users are defined in LDAP under an organizational unit dedicated to each cluster.
 In other words, clusters do not share their users.

-**RabbitMq topology**:
+**RabbitMQ topology**:
 ```

     on-demand-cluster1